luandro/pdf-ocr/README.md

 The processing pipeline works as follows:

 1. The input PDF is split into individual pages.
-2. Each page is rendered as a PNG image.
+2. Each page is processed one at a time with a configurable sleep between pages:
-3. The PNG images are sent to Mistral API for OCR.
+   - The PDF page is sent directly to Mistral API for OCR.
-4. The extracted text is converted back to PDF format.
+   - The extracted text is converted back to PDF format.
-5. All the individual PDFs are merged into a single output PDF.
+3. All the individual PDFs are merged into a single output PDF.

 ## Requirements